Saving for retirement is no easy task.

 That also brings us all one year closer to retiring.

 That’s why now is a perfect time to check and make sure you’re on track for retirement.

 Here are a few yearly checkup questions that can help you reach your retirement goals.

 Are You Where Your Retirement Plan Says You Should Be?

 Everyone should have a retirement plan.
-If you don’t, the first step is getting one!
-If you are responsible and have a plan, where does it say you should be this year?
+If you don’t, the first step you should take is getting one.

 Depending on how many years away from retirement you are, the answer to this question may require urgent action or waiting out the current downturn.

 Once you know why you are where you are in comparison to your plan, you can formulate a new action plan to get back on track.

 If you’re where you should be or ahead of where your retirement plan says you should be, evaluate why you’re on track or ahead.

 Your retirement savings rate is my favorite predictor of retirement savings success.